 Of course, we are all familiar with the use of these chemicals later in life.
 Even if we've never actually pondered the chemical reactions, we've all had that sensation of 'falling in love', that overwhelming feeling of happiness and closeness.
 When we make that sacramental leap into marriage, we experience these chemicals at a new level; we discover that intercourse brings on the most powerful drug sensations we ever experience.
 The scientists would tell us that we seem to be hard-wired to desire and thrive in this state; I'm always amazed at the way science seems to confirm the version of events in the Bible.

-At that moment of orgasm, our brains release a powerful chemical cocktail of dopamine, norepinephrine, testosterone, oxytocin and serotonin; no wonder it is so exhilarating!
-You will probably recognize some of those names: dopamine, the endogenous morphine like chemical triggers feelings of ecstasy, excitement and a sense of well-being.
+Leading up to and at that moment of orgasm, our brains release a powerful chemical cocktail of dopamine, norepinephrine, testosterone, oxytocin and serotonin; no wonder it is so exhilarating!
+You will probably recognize some of those names: dopamine, the endogenous morphine-like chemical triggers feelings of ecstasy, excitement and a sense of well-being.

 Norepinephrine gives us a shot of adrenaline, literally.
 In marriage, norepinephrine provides the shot which sears our partner's features into our brains helping us to always see our spouse as the source of much pleasure.
 Unfortunately, when we have sexual stimulation without our spouse, our brain can't tell the difference.